-Table 16: DDF Sections
+Table 19: DDF Sections

 Contents Context

 DDF Header Global

 Controller Data Global

 Physical Disk Records Global

 Virtual Disk Records Global

 Configuration Records Local

 Physical Disk Data Local

 Bad Block Management Log Local

 Diagnostic Space Local

-Vendor Specific Logs Vendor specific
+Vendor Specific Logs Vendor spec

 The DDF Header section has three types.
 The Anchor DDF Header MUST be stored at the end of the physical disk.
-The last block of the Anchor DDF Header MUST be the last addressable block on a physical disk.
+The last block of the Anchor DDF Header MUST be the last addressable logical block on a physical disk.
 The Anchor DDF Header contains a pointer to the Primary DDF Header.
 If DDF structure redundancy is implemented, the Anchor DDF Header also contains a pointer to the Secondary DDF Header.

-Figure 26 shows a DDF structure with redundant entries.
+Figure 36 shows an example of a DDF structure with redundant entries.
 Redundancy is OPTIONAL but if it is implemented the values of all fields in all section types except DDF Header sections MUST be equal in both the primary and secondary locations.
 Furthermore, the offset of the beginning of secondary sections from the start of the Secondary DDF Header MUST be equal to the offset of the beginning of the primary sections from the start of the Primary DDF Header.
-There MUST be only one DDF structure stored on a disk.
-The disk MUST not be partitioned using a partition table or another mechanism.
+There MUST be only one DDF structure stored on a physical disk.
+The physical disk MUST not be partitioned using a partition table or another mechanism.
 The partitioning of capacity is handled by the DDF structure using the concept of Virtual Disks.
-The term DDF structure includes the Anchor DDF Header, the Primary DDF Header, the Secondary DDF Header, and all DDF Sections described in Table 16.
+The term DDF structure includes the Anchor DDF Header, the Primary DDF Header, the Secondary DDF Header, and all DDF Sections described in Table 19.